 But, now, it’s a beautiful work of architecture with its iconic onion domes!
 It’s also home to the largest church bell in Tallinn weighing a whopping 15 tonnes.
 This is one of the top Instagram spots in Tallinn.

 It’s located on Toompea hill and is FREE to visit.
-This one is pretty hard to photograph as it’s a huge structure, but you can get a little creative with composition for a gorgeous shot.
+This one is pretty hard to photograph as it’s a huge structure, but you can get a little creative with composition for a gorgeous photo.

 3. Patkuli Viewing Platform

 Nearby Kohtuotsa viewing platform on Toompea Hill is Patkuli viewing platform which sits on a limestone cliff in the Old Town.

 This is definitely one of the best Instagram spots in Tallinn and is as pretty as a postcard!